Deer in a dream lowering its head to drink from a stream in a sunlit forest

 Ask yourself: “Is there something in my life I am ‘running from’ — something that triggers an instinctive alarm and the desire to disappear?
 How real is that threat — or is this a deer-reflex, firing out of habit?”

 Astrological note: A fleeing deer evokes the Moon in the 12th house, or Mercury in square to Neptune.
-Pisces and Cancer with an anxious Moon or Neptune know this reaction: disappear before being noticed.
+Pisces and Cancers with an anxious Moon or Neptune know this reaction: disappear before being noticed.
 If Saturn is now aspecting your natal Moon — anxious alertness is heightened and needs attention.

 He looks at you.
 Branching antlers reaching toward the sky.
 Something in his gaze is beckoning.
 As if he knows the path you are looking for — and is ready to show it.